Codes over Trees: Constructions of Codes over Trees

 for some constant $\alpha$.
 Thus, we also deduce that

 \end{IEEEproof}

-\begin{remark} Note that in Construction~\ref{const:tree3_1} we could use a code correcting $(d-1)$ asymmetric errors.
-However, we chose to use symmetric error-correcting codes since this does not improve the asymptotic result and in order to derive the result in Corollary~\ref{cor:2} we needed linear codes. \end{remark}
+\begin{remark} {We note that the use of BCH codes can be changed to any linear codes.
+In fact, it is possible to use in Construction~\ref{const:tree3_1} a code correcting $d-1$ asymmetric errors}.
+However, we chose to use symmetric error-correcting codes since the use of asymmetric error-correcting codes does not improve the asymptotic result and in order to derive the result in Corollary~\ref{cor:2} we needed linear codes. \end{remark}

 In this section we showed a family of codes with $\Omega(n^{n-2d})$ codeword-trees where $d\leq n/2$.
 Next we show a construction of codes over trees with $\Omega(n^2)$ codeword-trees where $d$ is almost $3n/4$.